 Also, as you get started with content creation, you should share the brand guidelines and assets like logos, banners, etc., with the content creator.
 This way, creators will have a clear idea of how to present their products and keep their brand values intact.

 Finally, once the campaign is live, you have to measure the campaign’s performance and optimize it to improve the results.

 There are a few ways of measuring the performance of your partners.
 You can create a specific hashtag, like #ecomsutra, to track your influencers’ social media actions and how audiences engage with the posts.

 Besides, if your goal is to drive sales, you can use tracking URLs or provide exclusive promo codes to each influencer to see how many sales they generate.

 Here, you can leverage your affiliate program to provide unique affiliate links & coupon codes to easily track the performance and release the payouts.

 Apart from measuring the performance of influencers, it is also important to keep your eyes on the overall campaign performance.
 So, track the KPIs you have selected in the first step and analyze if the campaign is going in the right direction.

 Influencer marketing is not something new.
 Earlier, brands used to hire TV stars to endorse their products, and now they collaborate with creative content creators across channels from social media to blogs.

-So, influencers were always there and are here to stay for a long time.
-So, without any delay, start implementing influencer marketing for your business and see how it impacts your business.
+So, influencers are always there and are here to stay for a long time.
+So, without delay, start implementing influencer marketing for your business and see how it impacts your business.